DaveBackus/Data_Bootcamp_Book/intro.md

 The resources section at the end of each chapter is a collection of (mostly) links to things we've found useful.
 They're more than you need, but give you some recommended options if you want to follow up on a specific topic.

-In this case we'll say simply that all of the materials for this book and the associated course are posted on the web.
-Book and code, respectively, are available at:
+Here we'll say simply that all of the materials for this book and the associated course are posted on the web:

 * Book.
 It's hosted by [GitBook](https://www.gitbook.com/book/davebackus/test/details).
 * Other materials.
 Pretty much everything else is available on our [GitHub repository](https://github.com/DaveBackus/Data_Bootcamp).